Table of Contents

 - Additional filters and lenses: If we anticipate a lot of good photo opportunities, especially wildlife, we’ll take additional equipment with us.

 Research payment methods for the places you’re going.
 In remote areas, cash may be the only form of payment accepted and there may be few if any ATMs.
 In highly developed areas you may need a chip and pin card to operate ticket machines and kiosks.
 In some countries, US dollars are widely accepted.

 - Credit Cards: We generally carry at least two cards with one as a backup.
 If traveling internationally, we take a card with no foreign transaction fees.

 - Cash: We take at least a small amount of local currency if needed, then top up at ATMs.

 - Money belt: We have money belts to stash passports, credit cards, and spare cash as needed.

 - Mobile phone and mobile phone charger; car charger if renting a car.

-- Adapters: We only carry electronics that plug in so we don’t need a converter but you will need a plug adapter.
+- Adapters: The only things we carry that plug in are electronics so we don’t need a converter.

 - House key